Simi23/szazharminchet-repozitorium/solutions/windows/win-1st-sol.md

 <details>
 <summary>Backup</summary>

-> USE COMMENTS AND ADD COMMENTS TO YOUR OUTPUT {.is-warning}
+> USE COMMENTS AND ADD COMMENTS TO YOUR OUTPUT TOO {.is-warning}
   ```ps
   # Variables